AjjMC/ajjgui/README.md

 ## Changing GUI Pages

 Each of the above widgets, excluding the *placeholder*, can be made to change the GUI page when clicked.
 This is done by specifying a page number in the ``ajjgui.Page`` NBT tag.
 By default, this value is the index of the shulker box in the chest previously used to compile the GUI, where a value of ``0b`` corresponds to the first page.
 If it is equal to the number of pages, the count resets back to the first page, and negative values may also be used to access pages from the end.
 If it is not specified, the page does not change.
 The ``ajjgui.Relative`` NBT tag can be set to ``1b`` in order for the value of ``ajjgui.Page`` to increment the page number from its current value.
-This, hence, assumes that the current page has an index of ``0b`` and uses that as a reference instead of the first one.
+This, hence, assumes that the current page has an index of ``0b`` and uses this as a reference instead of the first one.

 #### Examples